Week 6

 the court’s previous case law

-judges’ ideological distance
+judges’ ideological positions

 public support